AntonioLuisGlez/beeyonders_gscam/README.md

 Examples
 --------

 See example launchfiles and configs in the examples directory.
+Currently there are examples for:

 * [Video4Linux2](examples/v4l.launch): Standard
   [video4linux](http://en.wikipedia.org/wiki/Video4Linux)-based cameras like